openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ### Summary

-React hook to poll Prometheus for a single query.
+Sets up a poll to Prometheus for a single query.